zoidy/tabutils/README.md

   * Added a new option "Browser default" which makes Close Tab buttons behave in a browser default way and not being affected by this extension.
+* Dropped support for Firefox 30 and older versions
+* Developer: Added warn logging in case when nothing was replaced in `TU_hookFunc`